winnie1994/spark/docs/docs/performance.md

 ## `renderer.setPixelRatio(window.devicePixelRatio)`

-Although `ForgeRenderer` is designed to work with any `devicePixelRatio`, it may impact performance due to the increased number of pixels to render and blend.
+Although `SparkRenderer` is designed to work with any `devicePixelRatio`, it may impact performance due to the increased number of pixels to render and blend.
 If your scene consists of mostly splats, consider whether you have enough splats to justify the high DPI rendering.